marda-alliance/metadata_extractors_api/README.md

 ### Usage

-You can use the metadata extractors inside your own Python code, or via the command-line:
+Currently, you can use the `extract` function from the `metadata_extractors_api` inside your own Python code:

 ```python
 from marda_extractors_api import extract